WHO WE ARE & HOW WE ARE DIFFERENT

-We are not just providing classes for our students, but nurturing a community of like-minded friends in pursuit of Beauty and Truth.
-When you join St. Anthonys Academy, you commit to pursuing this end with us.
-We hope to meet together to build up friendships, discuss books or articles, share meals, sing, dance and encourage one another in our Faith and our communal goals.
+At St. Anthonys Academy, we are nurturing a community of like-minded friends in pursuit of Beauty and Truth.
+When you join us, you commit to pursuing this end with us.
 We work together to create an environment for our families that is pure, beautiful, connected to creation, and understanding of every stage of development.

 HOW IT BEGAN

 During my time at graduate school at the University of Dallas, I read Dr. James S. Taylor's book Poetic Knowledge.
 Through it and a small, unpublished work by the educational philosopher, John Senior, "Idea for a School", the dream of founding a school was born.